johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 As soon as I landed, I gave him a call:

+>
-> Hey man, how's it going?
+Max: Hey man, how's it going?
 Max here!
-I told you on Hashtag Nomads that I would
-> come and crash at your place, so here I am!
+I told you on Hashtag Nomads that I would come and crash at your place, so here I am!
 Where do we meet?
+>

-> Hey Max!
+Randall: Hey Max!
 Maaan, I completely forgot about you, I'm sorry.
-I'm actually in
-> **Florida** right now for a bachelor party.
-But hey, just talk to my friend
-> Albert, he's currently in town and might be able to help you out!
-I'll come
+I'm actually in **Florida** right now for a bachelor party.
+But hey, just talk to my friend Albert, he's currently in town and might be able to help you out!
-> back on Sunday [it was a Friday], and I can host you as soon as I arrive.
+I'll come back on Sunday [it was a Friday], and I can host you as soon as I arrive.
+>

 Wonderful.
 It's starting to get dark around here, so I resort to call Albert right away:
+>

-> Hey Albert, this is Max.
-Your friend Randall gave me your phone number
-> because...well, he's in Florida, and I was supposed to stay with him.
-What
+Max: Hey Albert, this is Max.
+Your friend Randall gave me your phone number because...well, he's in Florida, and I was supposed to stay with him.
+What should I do?
-> should I do?
+>

-> Hey Max, um...I guess you'll have to rent an Airbnb.
+Albert: Hey Max, um...I guess you'll have to rent an Airbnb.
 Austin's a safe place.
-> If you want, we can grab dinner today!
-I can drop you off afterwards wherever
-> you end up staying at.
+If you want, we can grab dinner today!
+I can drop you off afterwards wherever you end up staying at.
 You up?
 And good luck!
+>

-> Sure, sure.
+Max: Sure, sure.
 I'm down. _Let's do this._
+>

 It is official now.
 It's 6pm and I don't have a place to sleep.
 So I grab my phone, download Airbnb (a life saver), find the cheapest listing available and